khy920723/Documents/Convenience/macOS setting.md

 **display notification** "Battery 30% less. (" & lessNoticnt & ")" with title "Battery Charge Boundary"

-# if percentge less than 30% (without charging status)
+# if percentge 30% over becuase of charging

 **else** **if** percentLeft > 30 **and** chargeState **contains** "charging" **then**

 **set** lessNoticnt **to** 0

+# if percentge more than 70% (without charging status)

 **else** **if** percentLeft ≥ 70 **and** MoreNoticnt ≤ 3 **then**

 **set** MoreNoticnt **to** (MoreNoticnt + 1)

 **display notification** "Battery 70% more." with title "Battery Charge Boundary"

+# if percentge 70% under becuase of uncharging

 **else** **if** percentLeft < 70 **and** chargeState **contains** "discharging" **then**